smotrjashka/SneakGame/README.md

 Hear I explane which concepts I covered by my code changes and in which way.

-* The project uses Object Oriented Programming techniques: he project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+* The project uses Object Oriented Programming techniques: the project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

   I created class Obstacle for all obstacles and their functinality.